 Research shows that children who are involved in court battles are more likely to go through similar battles as adults with a negative impact on their academic and career prospects.

-At Anthony Collins Solicitors we have three family solicitors Elisabeth Howe, Chris Lloyd-Smith and Maria Ramon who are also Accredited Family Mediators, who work with parents to try and agree on private childcare arrangements without the necessity of going to court.
+At Anthony Collins Solicitors we have two family solicitors; Chris Lloyd-Smith and Maria Ramon, who are also Accredited Family Mediators, who work with parents to try and agree on private childcare arrangements without the necessity of going to court.

 As Accredited Family Mediators we help couples who are separating to reaching conclusions about parenting issues, including how children spend time with them.
 As part of that process, we recommend giving the children the opportunity to speak with us and express their wishes and feeling about how they are feeling and any issues that are affecting them.
 This is called ‘direct consultation’ or ‘child inclusive’ mediation.